Neuro-Mechatronics-Interfaces/python-intan/README.md

    ```
 ## Usage
 1. Data Processing
     The first step is to preprocess the raw EMG data.
-We also need to create a metrics file that will store the information about trials, trial length, gestures, etc. Run the command:
+We also need to create a metrics file that will store the information about trials, trial length, gestures, etc. Set the path in the file and run in the terminal:
     ```bash
     python 1_preprocess_data.py
     ```
 2. Feature Extraction
     The next step is to extract features from the EMG data.
 This script currently supports PCA for dimensionality reduction.
-Run the command:
+Set paths and run the command:
     ```bash
     python 2_feature_extraction.py
     ```
 3. Train Model
     The final step is to train a machine learning model for gesture recognition.
-This script currently supports Random Forest classifiers.
-Run the command:
+Set paths and run the command:
     ```bash
     python 3_train_model.py
     ```

 ## Future Improvements
- -  Add support for other classifiers
+ - [x] Add support for other classifiers
- -  Expand feature extraction to support CNN architectures.
+ - [x] Expand feature extraction to support CNN architectures.
- -  Add support for real-time classification using the trained models.
+ - [ ] Add support for real-time classification using the trained models.
- -  Integrate with the Intan RHX system via TCP for real-time data streaming. -
+ - [ ] Integrate with the Intan RHX system via TCP for real-time data streaming. -